 Multiple Causes: How long will benefits be paid if a period of Disability is extended by another cause?
 If a period of Disability is extended by a new cause while Weekly Benefits are payable, Weekly Benefits will continue while You remain Disabled, subject to the following:

-- 1) Weekly Benefits will not continue beyond the end of the original Maximum Duration of Benefits; and - 2) any Exclusions will apply to the new cause of Disability.
+- 1) Weekly Benefits will not continue beyond the end of the original Maximum Duration of Benefits; and - 2) any Exclusions and Pre-existing Conditions Limitations will apply to the new cause of Disability.